visual-layer/fastdup/RUN.md

 - It is recommneded to debug in a python shell (and not in a Jupyter notebook)
 - Run with `verbose=1` to get additional traces
 - Run with `num_images=10` to run on a small subset of your data before running on the full dataset.
-- If the issue persist please join our slack channel, we would love to support!
+- If the issue persist please join our [Slack Channel]("https://join.slack.com/t/visualdatabase/shared_invite/zt-19jaydbjn-lNDEDkgvSI1QwbTXSY6dlA")